spacelover1/spacelover1.github.io/_posts/2021-04-05-everyday-feelings.md

 > I do not like here. -Apr 13

-> Just a quick note, everything can end, everyone can leave you.
+> Remember this as a rule of thumb; everything can end, everyone can leave you.
 Applies anywhere. -Apr14